data61/Mirza/STYLEGUIDE.md

 1. Ask if anyone else in the team is working on the module(s) in question
 1. If not, make all the style tweaks within one commit.

+# Qualified imports

+It is imperative that you make imports as explicit as possible.
+With this end in view,
+we make a somewhat liberal use of `qualified` imports.

+Some conventions:
+1. `AppConfig as AC`
+1. `StorageBeam as SB`
+1. `Model as M`
+1. `BeamQueries as BQ`
+1. `Data.Text as T`
+1. `Data.GS1.EPC as EPC`
+1. `Data.GS1.Event as Ev`

 # Notes
 If you are unsure about a style tweak, please ask.
 If people cannot agree on a style decision, please go with what the majority of the team find